 If evolution is true, our lives can be summed up the same way Carl Sagan describes.
 “We are star stuff which has taken its destiny into its own hands.”
 According to evolutionary experts, we are just cosmic dust that randomly, and by mistake, emerged into existence.
 Seriously, according to an accurate understanding of evolution… that’s it… human life has no more value than bugs or dust.

 The reoccurring issue of mass extermination deserves our attention, but it also deserves action.

 Unfortunately, there is no “silver bullet” solution.

-If we get evolution out of the required curriculum and start teaching students that human life has more value that bugs and dust, the problem will not be solved.
 Increasing security in our modern lives will not solve this problem.
 Taking a look at gun laws will not solve the problem either.

 The problem is within the individual’s philosophical disposition toward human life, their own life, and their victims’ lives.
 If we are successful, perhaps no one will even think of doing such a crime because of their high value for human life.

 It’s obvious that evolution degrades our understanding of the value of human life, and scientific studies are giving us empirical data that confirms this problem.
 A joint effort between Arizona State, UC Berkeley, and Stanford studied groups of people who do or do not subscribe to evolutionary theory, and the data shows that all “groups viewed the consequences of accepting evolutionary principles in a way that might be considered undesirable: increased selfishness and racism, decreased spirituality, and a decreased sense of purpose and self‐determination.” – source